Nashville, Tennessee: Religion

 59.6% of people in Nashville claim religious affiliation according to information compiled by Sperling's BestPlaces.
-The dominant religion in Nashville is Christianity, comprising 57.7% of the population.
+The dominant religion in Nashville is Christianity, accounting for 57.7% of the population.
 The Christian population is broken down into 20.6% Baptists, 6.2% Catholics, 5.6% Methodists, 3.4% Pentecostals, 3.4% Presbyterians, 0.8% Mormons, and 0.5% Lutherans.
 15.7% identify with other forms of Christianity, including the Orthodox Church and Disciples of Christ.
-Islam is the second largest religion, comprising 0.8% of the population.
+Islam is the second largest religion, with 0.8% of the population.
 0.6% of the population adhere to eastern religions such as Buddhism, Sikhism, Jainism and Hinduism, and 0.3% follow Judaism.